ryan95f/yamlator/docs/ruleset.md

 hello str required
 ```

 Other rulesets can be linked up to a ruleset.
-A special syntax `(<ruleset_name>` around the type to indicate it is a ruleset.
+A special syntax `(<ruleset_name>)` around the type to indicates it is a ruleset.
 For example:

 ```text
 ruleset person {